-Like I mentioned in Look Beyond Perfections, those images are faked by people who want you to feel inadequate enough to buy their products.
+As I mentioned in Look Beyond Perfections, those images are faked by people who want you to feel inadequate and buy their products.
 Don’t compare yourself to something that doesn’t really exist.

-About those new phones.
 I’ve upgraded.
 I’ve been excited as the Apple Genius opened the box and handed me the shiny, new phone.
 I’ve skipped to my car with my head held high.
-Then what happens.
+Then what happens?
 You start scrolling through and realize it’s pretty much just another thing.

 Very affluent people attend my kid’s school.
 I see lots to be jealous of.
 Teslas and Rolls, trips to Greece and Bora Bora.
 I get caught up in comparisons too.

 Comparisons are like stress.
 It feels like it’s going to help somehow, but it just makes you miserable and sick.

 When your mind roams to comparison, think about what you’re thankful for—practice gratitude.
 I mean…

 In How Gratitude Boosts Your Power (and in The Happiness Infinity Gauntlet), I wrote how you could make Gratitude a superpower.